-EFI works closely with the manufacturers of the operating systems used in Fiery servers to obtain the required security updates for security issues or vulnerabilities that could impact the core Fiery server components such as motherboard, processor, BIOS, and so on.
-In addition, Fiery software updates are digitally signed by EFI to prevent unauthorized modification, including insertion of malware.
+FIERY works closely with the manufacturers of the operating systems used in Fiery servers to obtain the required security updates that could impact the core Fiery server components.

-Linux (FS500)
+Linux (FS600)

-FS500 Fiery servers are Linux-based servers designed with a closed architecture.
+FS600 Linux-based servers are closed systems.
 Limited network visibility prevents unauthorized access.

-The characteristics of Linux-based Fiery servers are as follows:
+About Linux-based Fiery servers:

-- Linux-based Fiery servers do not include a local interface that could allow access to the operating system. - SSH and Telnet are not supported on Linux-based Fiery servers, which prevents access to the operating system shell. - Linux-based Fiery servers do not allow installation of unauthorized programs that could potentially expose the system to vulnerabilities. - The Linux operating system used on FS500 Fiery servers is a customized operating system for Fiery servers only.
-It has all the operating system components needed by a Fiery server, but not some of the general purpose components and end user applications found in common Linux systems.
+- Do not include a local interface that could allow access to the operating system. - SSH and Telnet are not supported, which prevents access to the operating system shell. - Do not allow installation of unauthorized programs that could potentially expose the system to vulnerabilities. - The Linux operating system used on FS600 Fiery servers is a customized operating system for Fiery servers only.
+It has all the operating system components needed by a Fiery server, and do not include general purpose components and end user applications found in common Linux systems. - Can be configured through Fiery setup at the printer control panel or through Configure in Fiery WebTools.
+Fiery WebTools is an internal browser-based application used by Fiery Administrators to access the Fiery server for configuration and other system administration activities.
+Fiery WebTools runs on the latest secure web framework, which is supported by most modern web browsers.

-Accessing the system

-Linux-based Fiery servers can be configured through Fiery setup at the printer control panel or through Configure in WebTools.
-WebTools is a set of browser-based pages that allows the Fiery Administrator to access the Fiery server for configuration and other system administration related activities.
-WebTools runs on the latest secure web framework, which is supported by most modern web browsers.

-Windows 10 (FS500 Pro)
+Windows 10 (FS600 Pro)

-FS500 Pro standalone Fiery servers use Windows 10 IoT Enterprise 2019 LTSC as their operating system.
-This Windows edition contains the latest security protections and includes the cumulative features enhancements provided in Windows 10 versions 1703, 1709, 1803, and 1809.
+FS600 Pro Fiery servers run on Windows 10 IoT Enterprise 2021 LTSC.
+This Windows 10 version contains the latest security protections and includes the cumulative features enhancements provided up to Windows 10 version 21H2.
 Each LTSC build is supported by Microsoft with security updates for ten years after release.

-Note: Windows 10 IoT Enterprise 2019 LTSC is a binary equivalent to Windows 10 Enterprise version 1809.
+Note: Windows 10 IoT Enterprise 2021 LTSC is binary equivalent to Windows 10 Enterprise version 21H2.

-Windows 10 IoT Enterprise 2019 LTSC includes the following features:
+Windows 10 IoT Enterprise 2021 LTSC includes the following features:

-- Intended for use on specialized systems like Fiery servers. - Incorporates many security improvements for threat, information, and identity protection. - Provides numerous security updates. - Does not include consumer-oriented applications, such as Calendar, Weather, Photos, and others.
+- Intended for use on specialized systems like Fiery servers. - Incorporates many security improvements for threat, information, and identity protection. - Provides security updates for up to 10 years after release. - Does not include consumer-oriented applications, such as Calendar, Weather, Photos, and others.